URL has been copied successfully!

 Background Checks and Evaluations

-Background Check Process
+Background Check Process for Medical License in Ohio

 The Ohio State Medical Board requires all applicants to undergo state and federal criminal background checks.
 Applicants must: